Listed Building record TR 34 SW 710 - SCHOOL HOUSE, DOVER COLLEGE

 Full Description

 School House GII Listed Building.
-Boarding school building.
-1880, probably by Henry Hayward of Dover, in Gothic style with some Romanesque features.
-Flint with stone dressings and tiled roof.
-Three storeys and attics with irregular fenestration.
-Sash windows, some mullioned and transomed, some round-headed and some plain.
-End bays project with gables with some blank arcading.
-Centre has hipped dormers.
-Round-headed doorcase approached up a flight of stairs with pierced stone balustrading.
+Dover College was founded as a boarding school in 1868 with the school house being built in 1880, probably by Henry Hayward of Dover.
+Built in a Gothic style with some Romanesque features, it is constructed from flint with stone dressings and a tiled roof.
+The building is of three storeys and attics with irregular fenestration.
+The windows are sashes, some mullioned and transomed, some round-headed and some plain.
+The end bays project with gables with some blank arcading whilst the centre has hipped dormers.
+The entrance to the school house is through a round-headed doorcase which is approached up a flight of stairs.
 (1-2)

 The GIS polygon associated with this record does not represent the full extent or curtilage of the listed building but merely defines the outline of the building.
 For further information on the extent of the listed building please contact Dover District Council.